-A credit rating is an "evaluation of creditworthiness" issued by a rating agency.
-The major U.S. bond rating agencies are Moody's Investors Services, Standard & Poor's (S&P), and Fitch, Inc.

-More technically, a credit rating has been defined by Moody's as an "opinion of the future ability, legal obligation, and willingness of a bond issuer or other obligor to make full and timely payments on principal and interest due to investors."
+A credit rating is an "evaluation of creditworthiness" issued by a credit rating agency (CRA).
+The major U.S. bond rating agencies are Moody's Investors Services, Standard & Poor's (S&P), and Fitch.
+More technically, a credit rating is defined by Moody's as an opinion of the future ability, legal obligation, and willingness of a bond issuer or other obligor to make full and timely payments on principal and interest due to investors.